Kearskill/WIA1002/src/week7/Lab06.md

 Write a program that takes as input a sequence of transactions of the form “buy x share(s) at \$y each” or “sell x share(s) at \$y each,” assuming that the transactions occur on consecutive days and the value x and y are integers.
-Given this input sequence, the output should be the total gain or loss for the sequence, using the FIFO protocol to identify shares.
+Given this input sequence, the output should be the total gain or loss for the sequence, using the FIFO protocol to identify shares.<br>
 Example Output (Note: the example output is only for your reference purposes; you may solve the aforementioned problem with different approaches):

 ![Example Output](q3_l6.png)

 ```java

 ```